preciofishbone/OmniaDocsG2/blocks/process-blocks/process-context/index.rst

 Process Context block
 =======================

-You use this block to make sure the Property Process is available on the Properties tab för the page, so the page can be linked to the intended process.
+You use this block to make sure the Property Process is available on the Properties tab for the page, so the page can be linked to the intended process.
+If you create a page to display a specific process, this is absolutely necessary so the various blocks will be populated with data from the process.

 Just select "Process" for Page Property and your done.